matter-labs/era-contracts/docs/gateway/gateway_protocol_upgrades.md

 1. Same as above (check protocol version - but on chain Z)
 2. Same as above (start burn process - but on chain Z)
     1. same as above
-    2. TODO: should we ‘remove’ the IHyperchain from Z completely? (’parent’ chain Y doesn’t really have an address on Z).
+    2. TODO: should we ‘remove’ the IZKChain from Z completely? (’parent’ chain Y doesn’t really have an address on Z).
 3. Same as above (start ‘mint’ - but on chain Y)
     1. same as above
     2. creation is probably not needed - as the contract was already there in a first place.